alexssander-cusin/panic-control-laravel/README.md

 We can add supplementary rules that will respect the main status

-> All rules must return true for the panic to be activated, if nothing is registered, it is disregarded.
+> All rules must return true for the panic to be activated, if nothing is registered or return null|false, it is disregarded.

 ### Route Name

-Checks whether the `Route::currentRouteName()` callback is listed under the `route-name` key.
+Checks whether the `Route::currentRouteName()` return is listed inside the `route-name` key.

 ```php
 use PanicControl\Facades\PanicControl;